The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$

 \subsection{Proof of reversibility of the energy}

 We can now conclude the proof of Theorem~\ref{main1}.
 For a curve $\g$ from $0$ to $\infty$ driven by $\l$, the reversed curve $-1/\g$ is driven by a continuous function by Theorem~\ref{thm_Loewner_Kufarev}, we define it as $\Rev(\l)$.
 In particular, by Proposition~\ref{prop_finite_curve}, the functional $\Rev$ is well-defined for finite energy functions.
-Let $-1/\ad{z}$ be the constraint set by taking the image by $z \to -1/z$ one by one and equipped with the opposite assignment.
+Let $-1/\ad{z}$ be the constraint set obtained by taking the image of $\ad z$ by $z \to -1/z$ equipped with the opposite assignment.
 Write $Z(\g)$ for the collection of all finite constraint sets compatible with $\g$.
 We have in particular $\ad{z} \in Z(\g)$ if and only if $-1/\ad{z} \in Z(-1/\g)$.

 Let ${\mc I} ( \ad {z})$ denote the infimum of $I ( \l)$ over $\l \in D(\ad{z})$ ie. it is the minimal energy needed to fulfill the constraint $\ad{z}$.